CRUSchoolProject/joining-form/joining-form.md

 -
 # Social link
 -
-# Why do you joining us?
+# Why do you want to join us?
 -
 # Your Github Username
 -